umontreal-simul/latnetbuilder/README.md

 	./waf install

-The LatNet Builder executable can be found at `$HOME/latnetsoft/bin/latnetbuilder` (with an additional `.exe` extension under Windows systems).
+The LatNet Builder executable can be found at `$HOME/latnetsoft/bin/latnetbuilder`.

 Before executing the LatNet Builder program, it may be necessary to to add the paths to the Boost, NTL, GMP and FFTW libraries to the `LD_LIBRARY_PATH` (for